The AI-Ready School Library

 • You’re seeing AI show up in student research and need clearer expectations around credibility and citation.

 Need approval?
-Email your supervisor to share this certification series.
+Email this certification series to your supervisor.

 TRAINING A TEAM?